 Potassium chloride is the main ingredient in reduced or non-salt substitutes.
 For most of the people, a little more potassium in their nutrition might even give them a slight health benefit.
 But not all can tolerate extra potassium, so better you check with your doctor before trying it.
 By the way, potassium chloride is not recommended for cooking – as it might develop a bitter aftertaste.

 Or opt for juicy fresh fruits as a replacement.
+Another great option is snacking a smoothie based on fresh or frozen vegetable combined with fruits?
 They have besides fiber also a great vitamin and mineral profile with a lot of antioxidants.
 Click through for more high-fiber snacks.

 Already an expert?